ropenscilabs/statistical-software/README.md

   - Is there scope for “stochastic” or “property-based” testing?

+  - What test reporter should be used?
+Does the `testthat` package and similar suffice?
+Or might it be worth considering new test reporting systems?

   - What aspects of tests and test data (both actual and permissible) might be worthwhile documenting in some kind of metadata format?

+# 5\.
+Software Assessment

+To additionally inform the general considerations described in the preceding sections, this section presents a general (yet non-exhaustive) overview of aspects of software which may be usefully considered for standards-based assessment, both for retrospective purposes of peer review, and for prospective use in developing software both in general, and in preparation for peer-review.
+It will be important to consider the applicability of each metric to different categories of statistical software, as well as the extent to which the following aspects may be more or less applicable or relevant at different phases of a software lifecycle, or how expected values for, or results of applying, metrics may vary throughout a software lifecycle.

-## 5.4 General Software Metrics
+## 5.1 General Software Metrics

-The following is an incomplete list of the kinds of metrics commonly used to evaluate software, and which might provide useful for assessing statistical software in the present project.
+The following is an incomplete list of the kinds of metrics commonly used to evaluate software in general, and which might provide useful for assessing statistical software in the present project.

   - Code structure

       - Cyclomatic complexity

       - Codebase size

       - Function size / number

       - Numbers of external calls within functions

-      - Exported / non exported functions
+      - Numbers and proportions of Exported / non exported functions

       - Code consistency

+      - Dynamic metrics derived from function call networks or similar

+          - Network-based metrics both for entire packages, for individual functions, and derived from analyses of test coverage

+          - Functional overlap with other packages

+  - Documentation metrics:

+      - Numbers of documentation lines per function

+      - Proportion of documentation to code lines

+      - Presence of examples

+      - Vignettes

-  - Documentation metrics detailed above
+  - Data documentation metrics

+      - Intended and/or permitted kinds of input data

+      - Nature of output data

+      - Description of data used in tests

   - Meta struture

       - Dependencies

       - Reverse dependencies
-      - License

   - Meta metrics

+      - License (type, availability, compatibility)

       - Version control?

       - Availability of website

       - Availability of source code (beyond CRAN or similar)

       - Community:

           - Software downloads and usage statistics

           - Numbers of active contributors

           - Numbers or rates of issues reported

       - Maintenance:

           - Rate/Numbers of releases

           - Rate of response to reported issues

           - Last commit

           - Commit rate

-      - stars (for github or equivalent)
+      - stars (for github, or equivalent for other platforms)

       - forks

   - Extent of testing

       - Code coverage

-      - Examples
+      - Examples and their coverage

       - Range of inputs tested
-  - Dynamic metrics derived from function call networks
-      - Graph-based metrics for each function, and for package as a whole
-      - Functional overlap with other, extant packages

-# 6\.
-Automation and Tooling

-A key question for this project concerns the kinds of tools this project might best focus on developing.
+## 5.2 Metrics specific to statistical software

+Metrics specific to statistical software will depend on, and vary in applicability or relevance with, the system for categorizing statistical software expected to emerge from the initial phase of this project.
+Details of this sub-section will be largely deferred until we have a clearer view of what categories might best be considered, which we are hopeful will emerge following the first committee meeting, and in response to ensuing feedback.
+In the meantime, metrics can be anticipated by referring to the preceding examples for categories of statistical software (numerical standards, method validity, software scope, and reference standards).
+We anticipate having a number of such categories, along with a number of corresponding metrics for assessing software in regard to each category.
+As mentioned at the outset, software will generally be expected to fit within multiple categories, and specific metrics will need to be developed to ensure validity for software encompassing any potential combination of categories.

+## 5.3 Diagnostics and Reporting

+While the preceding sub-sections considered *what* might be assessed in relation to statistical software, the project will also need to explicitly consider *how* any resultant assessment might best be presented and reported upon.
+Indeed, a key output of the project is expected to be a suite of tools which can be used both in this and other projects to construct, curate, and report upon a suite of peer-reviewed software.
+Moreover, we will aim to develop these tools partly to provide or enhance the *automation* of associated processes, aiming both to enhance adaptability and transferability, and to ensure the scalability of our own project.

 It is useful in this context to distinguish between *collective* tools useful for, of applicable to, collections of software, of individuals, or of processes pertaining to either (here, primarily peer review), and *singular* tools of direct applicability to individual pieces of software.
-We envision needing to address the (likely relative) importance of some of the following kinds of tools which may be usefully developed.
+We envision needing to address the (likely relative) importance of some of the following kinds of diagnostic and reporting tools which may be usefully developed.

 **Collective Tools**

   - Qualitative tools useful in assessing or formalizing categories of software

-  - Quantitative tools to *retrospectively* assess such aspects as:
+  - Quantitative tools to retrospectively assess such aspects as:

       - Collective “quality” of software

       - Community engagement

       - Effectiveness (or other metrics) of review

 **Singular Tools**

-  - Quantitative tools that can be *prospectively* used to
+  - Quantitative tools that can be prospectively used to

       - Improve or assure software quality

       - Document aspects of software quality

       - Aid modularity or transferability either of software, or of the tools themselves

-  - Formalize structural aspects of software such as tests (for example, through implementing new frameworks or grammars)
+  - Tools to formalize structural aspects of software such as tests (for example, through implementing new frameworks or grammars)

   - Extensions of extant packages such as **lintr**, **covr**, **goodpractice**

   - Comparisons of package metrics to distributions for other packages or systems (such as the CRAN archive directories)

-  - Diagnostic and report aggregation, design, or automatic creation
+  - Diagnostic and report aggregation, design, or automatic creation at any stage before, during, or after peer review.

-Tools developed under any of these categories may be used to aid the automation of both software development and peer review.
-An important question for this project is accordingly the extent to which automation via any such tools may enhance either software development, peer review thereof, or both.
+The one question of abiding importance is the extent to which any such tools, and/or the automation of processes which they may enable, might enhance any of the following aspects:

+  - Software development
+  - Peer review of software
+  - Wider communities of users or developers
+  - The adaptation of our system to other domains

 A good example for the effectiveness of automation in the kinds of peer review processes envisioned to emerge from this project is provided by submissions to the [Journal of Open Source Software](https://joss.theoj.org/), which features [open reviews](https://github.com/openjournals/joss-reviews/issues), many aspects of which are automated by a custom-developed bot called